A good mechanic needs two things to get the job done: knowledge and the right tools.

 Key Sets

-Finally, no mechanic’s toolkit would be complete without a torx and a hex key set.
+Finally, no mechanic’s tool collection would be complete without a torx and a hex key set.
 Small and nimble, keys are an absolute necessity when it comes to securing or unfastening screws in places where screwdrivers are too big to reach.

 Download our mechanical tool list with photos PDF